metadata toggle

 Maintenance phase in dogs and cats

-Once the maintenance dose has been reached and the animal is stabilized, a long term management program needs to be established.
-The aim should be to manage the animal in such a way as to minimize the variations in its insulin requirement.
+Once the maintenance dose has been reached and the animal is stabilised, a long term management program needs to be established.
+The aim should be to manage the animal in such a way as to minimise the variations in its insulin requirement.
 This includes clinical monitoring to detect under or over dosage of insulin and adjustment of dose if required.
-Careful stabilization and monitoring will help to limit the chronic problems associated with diabetes, including cataracts (dogs), fatty liver (dogs and cats), etc.
+Careful stabilisation and monitoring will help to limit the chronic problems associated with diabetes, including cataracts (dogs), fatty liver (dogs and cats), etc.

 Follow up examinations should be performed every 2-4 months (or more often if there are problems) to monitor the animal’s health, the owners records and biochemical parameters (like blood glucose and/or fructosamine concentration).
 Adjustments to the insulin dose should be made based on interpretation of the clinical signs supported by the laboratory results.